MegrajChauhan/Merry/README.md

 **NOTE**: __Visit docs/merry for documentation.__

 # LICENSE
-This project is released under the [MIT License](https://www.github.com/MegrajChauhan/Merry/blob/master/LICENSE).
+This project is released under the [License](https://www.github.com/MegrajChauhan/Merry/blob/master/LICENSE).

 # Contributing
 Currently there are no guidelines however, you may: